OpenMeteoData/meteo-france-models/documentation/en/docs/index.md

 Unfortunately, the official MF data portal is not keeping up with the load.
 Users are reporting issues gconsoleetting the data in a timely and reliable manner.
 This prevents the use of MF data on a large scale.
 [See testimonials](issue-testimonials.md).

-We do think that MF models data are high-quality and high-interests datasets.
+I do think that MF models data are high-quality and high-interests datasets.

-**We do support MF efforts to make it's data public, and want to bring our help to disseminate and enable reuse of the data in an efficient and easy way.**
+**I do support MF efforts to make it's data public, and want to bring our help to disseminate and enable reuse of the data in an efficient and easy way.**

-That is why we developped this service enabling easy access to MF models data.
+That is why I developped this service enabling easy access to MF models data.

 ## Licence

 **Both original and new data are Licensed under [French Government Open Licence](license.md)**

-Our work is based on open-data from Météo-France, but we are not affiliated or endorsed by Météo-France by any way.
+This work is based on open-data from Météo-France, but I am not affiliated or endorsed by Météo-France by any way.

 ## Updates notifications

-Our policy is to notify you in advance (when possible) in the case of any event that might affect your systems.
+As far as possible, my policy is to notify you in advance in the case of any event that might affect your systems.

 News, updates and changes notices are published on the <br>
 [mf-models-users newsletter](https://www.freelists.org/list/mf-models-users)

-We strongly recommend you to subscribe to this newsletter in order to receive notifications.
+**I strongly recommend you to subscribe to this newsletter in order to receive notifications.**

 ## Availability and SLA

-We aim to provide a service with industry-grade reliability.
+I aim to provide a service with industry-grade reliability.

-**HOWEVER THIS SERVICE IS PROVIDED ON A BEST EFFORT BASIS WITHOUT ANY WARANTEE.
+**HOWEVER THIS SERVICE IS THE PERSONNAL PROJECT OF A SINGLE INDIVIDUAL, PROVIDED ON A BEST EFFORT BASIS WITHOUT ANY WARANTEE.
 IT MAY BE SUBJECT TO OUTAGES WITHOUT PRIOR NOTIFICATION.**

-Our systems are fully monitored with immediate email and SMS alert in case of a problem.
+My systems are fully monitored with immediate email and SMS alert in case of a problem.

-We are still dependent on Meteo-France servers.
-So if Meteo-France servers go down, there is nothing we can do.
+I am still dependent on Meteo-France servers.
+So if Meteo-France servers go down, there is nothing I can do.
 However, you will also face this problem if you download the data directly from Meteo-France servers.

-**On request, we can provide commercial SLA and timely access to the data** (using premium Meteo-France servers).
-Pricing starts at €500 / month.
-Email contact@openmeteodata.com for more informations.

-## Contact

-contact@openmeteodata.com